Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 That’s why we’ve decided to deep-dive into what good content marketing actually is.
 The result of that deep-dive can be found in our latest ebook: Ultimate Guide to Content Marketing.

-In this blog post, we’ll go over the importance of an effective content marketing strategy and how you can create one yourself.
+In this blog post, we’ll go over the importance of an effective content marketing strategy and how you can create one yourself to build a strong brand story.

 What is content marketing?